Got a great idea? We want to help it take flight.

 Fall 2013 Angel Oregon Winner

-To help you evaluate whether your company should apply to the Angel Oregon Fall 2014 Program, review these considerations that our Angel Oregon investors will be using in their evaluation:
+To help you evaluate whether your company should consider applying to our Spring 2015 Investment Program, please review these considerations that our Angel Oregon investors will be using in their evaluation:

 - Have you clearly identified milestones and the impact they will have on your business?